ThomasFabula/SUPRENUM/README.md

 # SUPRENUM
 SUPRENUM - Supercomputer for Numerical Applications was a German research project to develop a parallel computer between 1985 and 1990.
 Although the Suprenum-1 was the most powerful massively parallel computer system in the world for a short time, the development of a second generation of the system was not financed.

+## SUPRENUM - European made supercomputer
+SUPRENUM was the German supercomputer project aiming at the development and construction of a distributed-memory multiprocessor system.
+Within the SUPRENUM project many application codes are either parallelized or completely new developed.
+Using the concepts of the Abstract SUPRENUM Machine and some programming environment tools these applications can be parallelized rather easily and straightforward.

 ## Further information
 - de.wikipedia.org/wiki/SUPRENUM